Kree: Kree-Shi'ar War

-Not long after the conflicts with the Skrull ended, the Kree again found themselves embroiled in a war, this time with the Shi'ar Empire.
+Not long after the conflicts with the Skrull ended, the Kree again found themselves embroiled in a war, this time with the Shi'ar empire.
 This war was much shorter, and was engineered by the Skrulls and the Supreme Intelligence.

 The Avengers of Earth became involved in the conflict when the Shi'ar opened a wormhole in Earth's solar system to gain rapid access to Kree territory, unconcerned about the damage that would be caused to Earth's Sun as a result.
-Their involvement inadvertently set off a chain of events which led to a powerful artifact known as Nega-Bomb being detonated in Kree space, causing an explosive and radioactive reaction that devastated the Kree empire, with ninety percent of the Kree dying, and led to its surrender to the Sh'iar.
+Their involvement inadvertently set off a chain of events that led to a powerful artifact known as Nega-Bomb being detonated in Kree space, causing an explosive and radioactive reaction that devastated the Kree empire, with ninety percent of the Kree dying, and led to its surrender to the Sh'iar.
 It was later revealed that the Supreme Intelligence was ultimately responsible for the Bomb's detonation as part of an attempt to kick-start the Kree race's genetic development.
 Appalled by this callous disregard for the life of its people, a group of Avengers executed the living supercomputer.
 The Kree territory was then annexed by the Sh'iar, with Majestrix Lilandra naming her sister Deathbird as the territory's administrator.
 Deathbird has since abandoned this post.

 Ruul and retcon

-Due to the large amount of radiation of the Nega-Bomb, the remaining Kree slowly began evolving which was sped up through the machinations of the Supreme Intelligence and the Forever Crystal until they transformed and renamed themselves into a new species: the Ruul.
-As the Ruul, they resembled grey humanoids with tendrils on the back and side of the head and an overall reptilian appearance.
-The most notable ability of the Ruul was their ability to evolve their forms spontaneously to suit whatever situation was required.
+The remaining Kree slowly began evolving which was sped up through the machinations of the Supreme Intelligence and the Forever Crystal until they transformed and renamed themselves into a new species: the Ruul.
 Under the ruse of being a spacefaring species from beyond charted space, the race orchestrated the events of Maximum Security that temporarily turned Earth into a prison.
-While their plans for Earth was prevented when their Kree origin and behind-the-scenes manipulations were revealed, they were able to launch their fleet in secret and reclaiming Hala and numerous other Kree worlds from their Shi’ar masters and commenced a campaign of aggressive expansion.
-The machinations of the Supreme Intelligence were undone when a cosmically empowered Genis-Vell, son of Mar-Vell, restored the Kree race to its original form when he destroyed and recreated the universe.
+Their plans for Earth was prevented when their Kree origin and behind-the-scenes manipulations were revealed.
+The machinations of the Supreme Intelligence were undone when Genis-Vell, son of Mar-Vell, restored the Kree race to its original form when he destroyed and recreated the universe.

 Kree soldiers also appeared during "Avengers Disassembled", when they attacked the Earth and were driven off by the Avengers.